Montessori Education: The Nine Senses

 Olfactory

-Your children can develop their sense of smell by sorting and matching objects based on the strength of the smell.
-We teach the vocabulary associated with the smells as well as comparing between strong and faint smells.
-You can incorporate this into everyday activities like cooking and gardening!
+Your olfactory system is your sense of smell.
+Children can develop their sense of smell by sorting and matching objects based on the strength of the smell.
+We teach the vocabulary associated with the smells, as well as how to compare between strong and faint smells.
+This is often performed by smelling bottles.

 Gustatory